reid-moffat/bias-random/.changeset/warm-jeans-tie.md

 "bias-random": minor
 ---

 Added package.json and explicit CDN import options.
-Fixed the yarn install command in README.
+Explicitly stated the package has no side effects.
+Improved documentation and fixed the yarn install command in README.